 Insomnia is both a type of sleep disorder and can be a symptom of medical ,psychiatric and other sleep disorders.
 Typical patterns of insomnia include the inability to fall asleep or stay asleep at night, waking up earlier than usual, and daytime fatigue.

-Excessive daytime sleepiness is the primary symptom.
+The main symptoms of sleep apnea are loud snoring, fatigue and excessive daytime sleepiness.
 Some people will deny sleepiness but feel fatigued.
-Other symptoms are snoring, snorting, and gasping sounds when you sleep -- often first noticed by a sleeping partner.
+Loud snoring, snorting, and gasping sounds during sleep -- are often first noticed by a sleeping partner.
 Restless or unrefreshing sleep is also typical, as are headaches in the morning.

-Excessive sleepiness during the day, alleviated by naps, can be a symptom of narcolepsy.
+Excessive sleepiness during the day, temporarily alleviated by naps, can be a symptom of narcolepsy.
+People with narcolepsy can have “sleep attacks” where they fall asleep suddenly and at unexpected times.
 Dreaming during naps and experiencing dream-like hallucinations as you fall asleep are also warning signs.
 Loss of muscle control (called cataplexy) that occurs with emotion, such as laughing or anger, and the inability to move as you're going to sleep or waking up (called sleep paralysis) are also symptoms.

 Call Your Doctor About Sleep Problems if:

 - Your sleep does not improve with self-help techniques, such as establishing good sleep hygiene, cutting down on caffeine, exercising, and using relaxation techniques